Marthanda Varma: Rule of Marthanda Varma

 Marthanda Varma ascended the throne when the crisis in Travancore had already deepened.
-King Rama Varma was forced to invite troops from Tamil Nadu to collect dues and impose order.
-Even the Padmanabha Swamy Temple affairs were heading towards a crisis due to lack of funds.
+Raja Rama Varma was forced to invite troops from Tamil Nadu to collect dues and impose order.
+Even the Padmanabhaswamy Temple affairs were heading towards a crisis due to lack of funds.
 The Thampi brothers, sons of Rama Varma, immediately revolted against Marthanda Varma (who was the legitimate successor on the basis of the Nair matrilineal system) with the assistance of a Tamil army.

 Marthanda Varma's reign was one of constant warfare, against opponents both inside and outside his territory.
 After reducing the power of the Ettuveetil Pillamar, the Nair aristocracy, and their associates, the Yogakkars, Marthanda Varma turned his attention to central Kerala.
 He realised that Dutch power in Kerala stemmed from their flourishing spice trade at the port of Kochi.
 He set out to conquer the major spice-producing areas supplying cargo to Kochi.
 After declaring a state monopoly on pepper in Travancore in 1743, between then and 1752, the king annexed Quilon, Kayamkulam, Thekkumkur, Vadakkumkur and Purakkad to Travancore (thereby delivering a serious blow to the commerce of the Dutch).